CreatorOS/polygon-reentrancy-hack/LEARN.md

  Isn’t this cool?
 But now to Hardhat, let's simulate the attack.

 ## Attacking in Hardhat:
- create a _scripts_ directory, create a js file, name it Attack.js.
+ Create a _scripts_ directory, create a js file, name it Attack.js.
  This piece of code will be  a little bit long because it has some extra _console.log_ statements to explain milestones.

 ```js